131st Fighter Squadron: 1961 Berlin federalization

+131st TFS F-100D Super Sabre (Note: Aircraft is North American F-100D-45-NH Super Sabre, serial 55-2830.)

-Starting on 5 December, the 131st began deploying to Wheelus Air Base Libya for gunnery training.
+Starting on 5 December, the 131st began deploying to Wheelus Air Base, Libya for gunnery training.
 During its time in Europe, the squadron participated in several USAF and NATO exercises, including a deployment to Leck Air Base, West Germany near the Danish border.
 At Leck, ground and support crews from both countries exchanged duties, learning how to perform aircraft maintenance and operational support tasks.

-On 7 May 1962, Seventeenth Air Force directed that the elements of the 102d wing deploy back to the United States during the summer, and the unit returned to the United States in July 1962.
-Regular USAF personnel, along with a group of Air National Guard personnel who volunteered to remain on active duty formed the 480th Tactical Fighter Squadron of the newly activated 366th Tactical Fighter Wing.
-The last of the ANG aircraft departing on 20 July.
+On 7 May 1962, Seventeenth Air Force directed that the elements of the 102d wing, deploy back to the United States during the summer, and the unit returned to the United States in July 1962.
+Regular USAF personnel, along with a group of Air National Guard personnel who volunteered to remain on active duty, formed the 480th Tactical Fighter Squadron of the newly activated 366th Tactical Fighter Wing.
+The last of the ANG aircraft departed on 20 July.

 Vietnam era

 After the Berlin Crisis, the readiness status of the 104th Tactical Fighter Group improved under the "gaining command concept", whereby the regular Air Force Tactical Air Command was responsible for overseeing the training of the group.
 Operational readiness inspections also honed the edges of the wing.

 In 1964, the 131st switched from F-86H Sabres to the F-84F Thunderstreak.
-Exactly why this equipment change was made can not be determined.
+Exactly why this equipment change was made cannot be determined.
 The F-86H was a viable aircraft in the ANG's inventory, with the Sabres from both the 101st and 131st Tactical Fighter Squadrons being sent to the New Jersey ANG, and the 119th and 141st Tactical Fighter Squadrons sending their F-84Fs to the Massachusetts squadrons.
 The 131st flew the Thunderstreaks throughout the 1960s, and although the squadron was not activated during the Vietnam War, several of its pilots volunteered for combat duty in Southeast Asia.
 In 1971, the 104th began re-equipping with the F-100D Super Sabre; the Air Guard was always one generation of fighter aircraft behind the Air Force during this time.

-Close Air Support
+Close air support

 The 104th remained as a tactical fighter unit flying the F-100 until July 1979 when the F-100s were retired and the unit was re-equipped with new A-10 Thunderbolt IIs as part of the "Total Force" concept which equipped ANG units with front-line USAF aircraft.
 This marked the first time the 131st had received new aircraft.